DheerGala/Knock-and-Face-Detection-Door-Lock-System/README.md

 # Secret Knock and Face Detection Door Lock System
 Unlock door using a knock pattern and camera face detection system.
-This project is fully based on Arduino.The project is an example of a dual security door lock.
+This project is fully based on Arduino.
+The project is an example of a dual security door lock.

 ## ESP32 CAM Libraries
  - https://dl.espressif.com/dl/package_esp32_index.json